Holy-Pentagram/NetStrike/README.md

 # NetStrike
-An advanced open source DOS tool that support both UDP and TCP protocole
+An advanced open source DOS tool that support both UDP and TCP protocole.

 WARNING: BY PROCEEDING, YOU ACKNOWLEDGE AND ACCEPT FULL RESPONSABILITY FOR THE USE OF NETSTRIKE!!!

 # HOW TO USE ❓